No products in the cart.

 The throat space on each model determines capacity for piece size, batting thickness, and pattern width.
 Since we offer four machine sizes, there is a Gammill machine to fit every need and budget.
 If you’re planning to machine quilt as a business, we would recommend either the 26-10 or 30-12 size machine.
 The larger the throat size the less often you have to advance the quilt thus allowing for quicker completion.

-We and/or our Dealers offer phone-based technical support five days a week.
-Many dealers also provide support on weekends.
 Part of the training we provided with personal delivery is on the basic maintenance of the machine; and, many basic maintenance issues are covered in the manual that comes with your machine, which is also available at www.Gammill.com.

 Our machines use standard 110 voltage.
 A regular wall outlet is all that is needed; however, it is recommended you plug your machine into a high-quality surge protector.